felix-andreas/apace/README.md

 ```

 ## Dependencies
-- Python 3.7 or higher
+- Python 3.7 or higher (CPython or PyPy)
 - CFFI 1.0.0 or higher
 - NumPy/SciPy
 - Matplotlib